antonio-pilan/TCC-Geosensing-Dataprocessing-USP/README.md

 ## Overview

-This repository presents the Final Thesis of my graduate research project.
+This repository presents the Final Thesis of my undergraduate research project.

 Using GOES-16 Satellite data, i've studied Land Surface Temperature and Total Preciptable Water and understood the algorithms behind satellites pre-processing.